P666R/FinTech-Next.js/README.md

 npm run build
 ```

 You can add Bootstrap variables to the `styles/bootstrap.scss` file.
 You can look at the file `node_modules/bootstrap/dist/scss/_variables.scss` for a list of all the variables.
-Do NOT edit the `variables.scss` file directly, as it will be overwritten when you update Bootstrap.

 To add your own custom styles, use the `globals.scss` file.